edk208/Modeling-Biological-Immunity/README.md

  - copy the on and off pvp files, as well as the original image to the image directory
  - In matlab, run the showspikes code.
 This will visualize the spikes, as well as create a PNG movie sequence
  - See the spikes summed together using the sumofspikes.m code.
+ - mlab/util directory is provided if the original OpenPV code causes problems